Allan-njoroge/MechaGo/README.md

 ## How it Works
 * Client
   Once you have an account, when a service is needed the client opens the app and requests for the service and they are connected to an available servide provider of the specified   serivice who is able to help them meet their need.
+  Clients also will have access to google maps locater, where they can use it to locate a service provider near them

 * Serivice Provider
   On request of a service from a client, the available provider is able to accept the service and satisfy the clients needs.